 Sitar - (lunch/dinner) A tasty Indian style restaraunt. $-$$

 Yellow Deli- (bfast/lunch/dinner) An experience within itself and the sandwiches always hit the spot no matter how you feel.
-Open 24 hours. $
+Open 24 hours 5 days a week. $

 The Tivoli Theatre- Every town needs their beautiful historical theater.
 We have ours.

 The Art District- With the river to go along with it, it's picturesque.
 2 miles